syncfusion-content/xamarin-docs/Xamarin/Scheduler/WorkWeekView.md

 ### Customize time ruler label font

-you can change the appearance of time ruler label font family and font attribute by setting the `TimeLabelFontFamily` and `TimeLabelFontAttributes` property of `WorkWeekLabelSettings` property in `WorkWeekViewSettings`.
+Change the appearance of the time ruler label font family and font attribute by setting the `TimeLabelFontFamily` and `TimeLabelFontAttributes` property of the `WorkWeekLabelSettings` property in the `WorkWeekViewSettings.`

 {% tabs %}
 {% highlight XAML %}